geocam/geocamMobileForAndroid/docs/protocol.rst

 Authentication has gone through two phases over the lifetime of the server and application.
 The first, which is obsolete and shouldn't be used, relied on a secret key in the URL which was shared by the phone and the server.
-This essentially was the password for authenticating posed data.
+This essentially was the password for authenticating posted data.
 When the user entered the server in the Settings activity, they were forced to remember some secret, long URL.
 The user-name portion was also embedded in the URL.
 Because this is a legacy way of authenticating, it should *not* be used for anything